Benawi/Portifolio-Microverese/README.md

 Portifolio Microverse! project is a repository consisting of the following files:
 - HTML file (index.html)
 - CSS file (styles.css)
-- Html and CSS linters fil
+- Html and CSS linters file

 The repository also contains files for setting up linters and validators.